Start Your Nevada Career Off Right!

 Register for Classes

 Students begin registering for the fall semester in April and the spring semester in November.
 For a list of classes and a registration schedule see MyNEVADA.

 Register for Orientation

 Orientation is the time to explore the University campus, meet other students and learn about services available to you as a University student.
 Various transfer Orientation programs will be held during the summer.
-Visit the Orientation website to learn more and sign up.
+Visit the Orientation webpage to learn more and register.

 Before You Get to Campus

 Take care of University business early to make your time as a Nevada student even better.

 - Residential Life, Housing and Food Services: If you are planning on living on campus, don't forget to apply by the May 1st priority housing deadline.

 - Student Financial Aid and Scholarship Services: Are you receiving any financial aid or scholarships?
 Make sure you have completed all of the appropriate paperwork and have notified the University of any additional funding you may have received.